 “You’ll like Patrick,” she said.
 “He likes hockey.”

 At first, I was skeptical, because I really didn’t like her current boyfriend and I had my doubts about dating within the upper-crust of Connecticut.
 We stayed friends for many months and I helped him with his relationship problems while he helped Laura (my best friend) and I through ours.
-I soon found that my fears about him being a trust-fund baby were unfounded, and so was my assumption that non-college graduates who worked as mechanics were no good for me.
-Clearly, the educated type hadn’t worked out so well due to an alpha-alpha problem, and Patrick seemed like an incredible person.
+I soon found that my fears about him being a trust-fund baby were unfounded, and so was my assumption that non-college graduates who worked as blue-collar mechanics were no good for me.
+Patrick seemed like an incredible person.
+He proved me totally wrong: he was not arrogant or a blue-collar nobody.
 He was intelligent, respected intuition, loved science (and SPACE!), we had great conversations, and he liked playing and watching hockey.

 “Want to go to a Stanley Cup Party?”
 Pat asked me toward the end of July, 2013, shortly after we started dating.

 “Sure,” I said.
-I loved hockey.
 Pat was a Chicago fan and I was a no-team-really fan.
 My assumption was that it would be a party with snacks at someone’s house.

 “It’s with the Blackhawks Coach,” he said.